dotnet/runtime/eng/testing/debug-dump-template.md

-# Get the dump

-Click the link to the dump on the `Helix Test Logs` tab in Azure DevOps.
-This is the same place you got these instructions from.

 # Get the Helix payload

 [Runfo](https://github.com/jaredpar/runfo/tree/master/runfo#runfo) helps get information about helix test runs and azure devops builds.
-We will use it to download the payload and symbols:
+We will use it to download the payload and symbols (recommended version 0.6.4 or later):
 ```sh
 dotnet tool install --global runfo
 dotnet tool update --global runfo